-- (1) The Buyer may survey the Land. - (2) If: - (a) there is an error in the boundaries or area of the Land; - (b) there is an encroachment by structures onto or from the Land; - (c) there are Services that pass through the Land which do not service the Land and are not protected by any Encumbrance disclosed to the Buyer in this contract; or - (d) there is a mistake or omission in describing the Property or the Seller's title to it, which is material, the Buyer may terminate this contract by notice to the Seller given before settlement.
+- (1) The Buyer may survey the Lot. - (2) If: - (a) there is an error in the boundaries or area of the Lot; - (b) there is an encroachment by structures onto or from the Lot that is not protected by statutory easement under Part 6A of the Land Title Act 1994; - (c) there are Services which pass through the Lot that do not service the Lot and are not: - (i) protected by any Encumbrance disclosed to the Buyer in this contract; or - (ii) protected by the statutory easements under Part 6A of the Land Title Act 1994; or - (d) there is a mistake or omission in describing the Lot or the Seller's title to it, which is material, the Buyer may terminate this contract by notice to the Seller given before settlement.

-- (3) If a matter referred to in clause 7.5(2) is: - (a) immaterial; or - (b) material, but the Buyer elects to complete this contract, the Buyer's only remedy against the Seller is for compensation, but only if claimed by the Buyer in writing on or before settlement.
+- (3) If a matter referred to in clause 7.5(2) is: - (a) immaterial; or - (b) material, but the Buyer elects to complete this contract:

+the Buyer's only remedy against the Seller is for compensation, but only if claimed by the Buyer in writing before settlement.